CoverProof

 Give your board certainty.
 Not a verbal assurance.

-CoverProof generates a PDF/A-3B evidence pack (designed for business-record admissibility under CEA 1995 s.8–9) automatically as declarations complete.
-Your board can download it, sign it, and minute it — before June 29.
+CoverProof generates a PDF/A-3B evidence pack designed for business-record admissibility automatically as declarations complete.
+Your board can download it, sign it, and minute it as part of the current governance record.
 First gap analysis is free.

 Start Free Gap Analysis →